GeunhwaJeong/haneul-new/doc/src/explore/prototypes.md

 * Decorate your farm.
 * Raise your farm and pet levels through gameplay and interactions.

-In Haneul Monstar, capture cute monstars and watch them get closer to you as you feed and interact with them.
+In Haneul Monstars, capture cute monstars and watch them get closer to you as you feed and interact with them.
 These monstars, your farm, and accessories are all NFTs on-chain.
 As you play through the game, attributes such as health, friendliness, and accessories are all updated live.

 <section class="haneul-dev-video">
    <iframe id="ytplayer" type="text/html" src="https://www.youtube.com/embed/sAMT5x8W3B8?autoplay=0"  frameborder="0"></iframe>